wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams_1-0.md

 # Streams

-SDS stores collections of events and provides convenient ways to find and associating events.
-Events of consistent structure are stored in streams, called SdsStreams.
-An SdsType defines the structure of events in an SdsStream.
+SdsStreams are collections of sequentially occurring values indexed by a single property, typically time series data.
+You define SdsStreams to organize incoming data from another system into the OCS.
+To define an SdsStream, you must first define an SdsType, which defines the structure of the data you want to stream into a selected namespace.

-SdsStreams are referenced by their identifier or Id field.
+SdsStreams are referenced by their identifier, which is the `Id` field.
 SdsStream identifiers must be unique within a namespace.

-An SdsStream must include a TypeId that references the identifier of an existing SdsType.
+An SdsStream must include a `TypeId` that references the identifier of an existing SdsType.
 When an SdsStream contains data, you must use a stream view to update the stream type.

 The following table shows the required and optional SdsStream fields.
 Fields not listed are reserved for internal SDS use.